 So, to tackle some problems with Rest and to tackle problems with client libraries, Google invented gRPC in 2015.

-For gRPC, one client library is maintained by Google for almost all popular languages.
-It uses the HTTP 2 protocol under the hood and protocol buffer (protobuf) as its message format.
+For gRPC APIs, one client library is maintained by Google for almost all popular languages.
+It uses the HTTP 2 protocol under the hood and protocol buffer (protobuf) as its message structure.

 You don’t need to worry about any client library as Google is maintaining it for you and almost every programming language.
 A single and centralized client library is one of the major strengths of gRPC.

-gRPC uses protobuf to communicate.
-It serializes proto files into binary format and sends them to the server, and on the server side, they are deserialized into the original format.
+gRPC is a system that implements traditional RPC with several optimizations.
+The “RPC” in gRPC stands for the Remote Procedure Call (RPC) model.
+Its APIs use protobuf to communicate.
+It serializes proto files into a binary structure and sends them to the server, and on the server side, they are deserialized into the original structure.
 That’s how it works with protobuf.

 These are four popular features of gRPC that make it so powerful.